Hello there!

 3. 2018 — 2021

-M.Sc. in Physics, Universität Regensburg
+M.Sc. in Physics, University of Regensburg

 During my master's degree, I specialized in theoretical physics with a focus on lattice QCD and computational methods.
 My thesis with Christoph Lehner focused on algorithmic improvements for Markov Chain Monte Carlo simulations in lattice field theory (Schwinger model) on HPC systems.